bhk/scam/reference.md

 [Special form]

-The `foreach` special form iterates over words in a list and constructs a new list.

-list from the results of evaluating an expression.

-Syntax:

     (foreach VAR LIST EXPR)

+The `foreach` special form iterates over a list, evaluates an expression once for each word, and constructs a new word list from the results of each evaluation.

 Each word is bound to the name `VAR` and `EXPR` is evaluated to obtain the corresponding word in the new list.